FDU-ME-ARC/targeted-black-box-attack/README.md

 >* AdvMNIST.py: train an adversarial attack model on MNIST dataset.

+>* FashionMNIST.py: train a model on MNIST dataset.

+>* AdvFashionMNIST.py: train an adversarial attack model on MNIST dataset.

 >* CIFAR10.py: train a model on CIFAR10 dataset.

 >* AdvCIFAR10.py: train an adversarial attack model on CIFAR10 dataset.